With Australia and the Middle East ablaze, 2020 is showing nothing exposes lies better than time.

 There are and have been other climate catastrophies around the world, but Australia is rich and made up of mostly white people.
 So western media (and thus populations and politicians) can’t help but be gripped in ways that just doesn’t happen when floods in Indonesia make half a million poor and brown people homeless.

 So the Western World is noticing the stark effects of climate change catastrophe right now.

 Australian Climate Change Denial

 This is problematic for Australia’s climate change denier in chief – Prime Minister Scott Morrison (Liberal Party).

 The approach to countering the climate change denial lie can be quite ineffective.
-The public finds science incomprehensible, it finds data dry, and presenting both often just legitimises those lies in ways we would not do with other dumb or nefarious lies like holocaust denial or twin tower conspiracies.
+The public finds science incomprehensible, it finds data dry, and presenting both often just legitimises those lies in ways we would not do with other nefarious lies like holocaust denial or twin tower conspiracies.

 But right now Australian heroes (notably experienced Australian bushfire experts and Australian Fire Chiefs) are very clear this is a climate change issue.